john-peterson/curl/tests/README.md

   To make a curl build actually use the test DNS server requires a debug build.
-When such a test runs, the environment variable `CURL_DNS_SERVER` is set to identfy the IP address and port number of the DNS server to use.
+When such a test runs, the environment variable `CURL_DNS_SERVER` is set to identify the IP address and port number of the DNS server to use.

   - curl built to use c-ares for resolving automatically asks that server for host information